wh-alice/mig_visualstudio/vs/misc/how-to--use-interop-assemblies-to-import-settings.md

 ---
-title: "How to: Use Interop Assemblies to Import Settings | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016"
+title: "How to: Use Interop Assemblies to Import Settings" ms.custom: "" ms.date: "10/20/2016"
 ms.prod: "visual-studio-dev14"
 ms.reviewer: ""
 ms.suite: ""